RiverMagnetic/api-rails-just-add-water/README.md

 ## Development Process

-I created tools to guide my development process, inculding an ERD, Wireframes, User Stories, and a Front-End Mock-Up.
+I created tools to guide my development process, including an ERD, Wireframes, User Stories, and a Front-End Mock-Up.
 After the creating the mock-up I built the back end and tested the CRUD actions with curl scripts.
 Finally I added functionality and further styling to my Front End and linked it to the API I built.

-In building the back-end I read more rails doumentation than I had in the past and increased my knowledge.
+In building the back-end I increased my knowledge of ruby on rails by reading more of the documentation than I had in the past.
 When I ran into issues, I posted on the issue queue, looked through past lessons and closed issues, Googled, and reached out to instructors and my growing network of more experienced software engineers.

 ## Routes